- March 14 – May 17, 2020

 With exhibitions planned to be held in 2020, from mid-March to mid-May, it is also the season for flower blossoms and new green leaves sprouting.

 The Saitama Triennale aims to be an art festival not only catering for individual art projects but also serving as one comprehensive art space like beds of unique flowers blossoming within the city.

 - LOGO CONCEPT

 Cherry blossoms reach peak blossom in April in Saitama City.

 Other flowers are also found throughout the city where urban and nature blend together.

 Various flowers (artworks and sceneries) will be born in 2020.

 The logo of the art festival is an image depicting butterflies savoring each flower, and art and lifestyle in Saitama become an ART SITE itself, hence the slogan ART SIGHTAMA.

 The butterfly is placed in the center of the scenery of urban and nature, art and lifestyle, and artists and local resident connecting ART and SIGHTAMA when multiplied together.

-This butterfly logo colors the Saitama International Art Festival like the sparkling cyan prefectural butterfly, the green hairstreak, flying around from flower to flower.
+This butterfly logo colors the Saitama Triennale like the sparkling cyan prefectural butterfly, the green hairstreak, flying around from flower to flower.